Phil Grimes: Inter-county

-Grimes first came to prominence as a member of the Waterford senior inter-county team in the late 1940s.
-He played in the first round of the Munster Championship in 1948 but emigrated to the United States shortly afterwards.
-He still however qualified to be presented with a set of Munster and All-Ireland medals.
+Grimes first came to prominence as a member of the Waterford senior county team in the late 1940s.
+He played in the first round of the Munster SHC in 1948, but emigrated to the United States shortly afterwards.
+He still, however, qualified to be presented with a set of Munster and All-Ireland SHC medals.

-When Grimes returned to Ireland, he rejoined the county team and won his first Munster title on the field of play in 1957.
-Waterford later played Kilkenny in the All-Ireland final but did not win.
+When Grimes returned to Ireland, he rejoined the county team and won his first Munster SHC title on the field of play in 1957.
+Waterford later played Kilkenny in the All-Ireland SHC final but did not win.

 Waterford lost their provincial crown in 1958 but the team recovered in 1959 with Grimes collecting a second Munster title.
 Waterford subsequently lined out in the championship decider and, once again, Kilkenny provided the opposition.
-This game ended in a draw, but when the two sides met for the replay a few weeks later, Waterford defeated their neighbours and Grimes collected his first All-Ireland medal that was won on the field of play.
+This game ended in a draw, but when the two sides met for the replay a few weeks later, Waterford defeated their neighbours and Grimes collected his first All-Ireland SHC medal that was won on the field of play.

-In 1962 Grimes won an Oireachtas medal when Waterford defeated All-Ireland champions Tipperary.
-Then, in 1963, he added a National Hurling League medal to his collection before winning a third Munster title.
-For the third successive time Kilkenny turned out to be Waterford’s opponents in the subsequent All-Ireland final but Waterford were beaten on that occasion.
+In 1962, Grimes won an Oireachtas medal when Waterford defeated All-Ireland champions Tipperary.
+Then, in 1963, he added a National Hurling League medal to his collection before winning a third Munster SHC title.
+For the third successive time Kilkenny turned out to be Waterford’s opponents in the subsequent All-Ireland SHC final, but Waterford were beaten on that occasion.

 After his playing days were over, he was selected at centre-field, alongside Séamus Power, on the Waterford Centenary Team 1984 and the Waterford Millennium Team 2000.
-Grimes was also chosen at centre-field on the Munster Millennium team 2000.
+Grimes was also chosen at centre-field on the Munster Millennium team in 2000.

 Provincial

-Grimes also won Railway Cup honours with Munster in 1958 and 1960.
+Grimes won Railway Cup honours with Munster in 1958 and 1960.